trevormedley/trout-tally/README.md

   </a>
 </p>

 > Trout Tally is an interactive website for Michiganders to post their catches on!
+Users can post their recently caught fish, react to other's posts, and even see the weather for top highly sought after fishing locations.

 ### 🏠 [Homepage](file:///Users/trevormedley/Desktop/Bright%20Paths/TroutTally/client/index.html)